-Whether you’re a seasoned faster, have had trouble sticking to a practice, or are thinking of trying fasting for the first time, these are our top tips to help make your fasting experience more pleasant.
+Whether you’re a seasoned faster, have had trouble sticking to a practice, or are thinking of trying fasting for the first time, the following tips will help make your fasting experience healthier and more pleasant.

 Caution: Fasting is not for everyone, especially those who are pregnant or breastfeeding, under the age of 18, or have diabetes, low blood pressure, or a history of eating disorders.
 Please consult your doctor before starting a fasting practice.

 How to Make Fasting Easier

 Fasting Tip #1: Prepare Yourself to Enter Fat-Burning Mode